s-h-a-d-o-w/serenade/README.md

 ## Differences

 ### Features
-- Added support for cursor, windsurf
+- Added support for cursor, vscodium, windsurf
 - Improved security by forcing the UI to only accept local connections (and fonts via typekit)

 ### Bugs